 Summary of Availability

 All data are or were publicly available.
 Some data that was originally downloaded in 2019 has since been updated at the source.
 In these few cases, a copy of the raw data used in the analysis is provided in the replication folder archive.
+In other cases where data is downloaded by the programs from sources that may revise this data in the future, a copy of the original data used in this article’s analysis is provided.

 Details on each Raw Data Source